PRRIYAAA/TwitterSentimentAnalysis/README.md

 ## 📦 Technologies Used

-- Python
+- Python - Flask
-- Tweepy (for Twitter API access)
+- Dataset from Kaggle
-- TextBlob / NLTK / Vader (for sentiment analysis)
+-  NLTK (for sentiment analysis)
 - Matplotlib / Seaborn (for visualization)

 ---